kevans0625/BookMart/README.md

 # The BookMart

-Description

-BookMart is a site that allows you to search for your favorite books and engage in live chats about any books related discussion.
-If you sign up, you will have the ability to participate in live chats with other fellow bookworms, as well as adding books to your wishlist
+BookMart is a Full-stack application designed to help book lovers share their favorite books via a virtual library and engage in discussion through live chats.

 ## Live Preview
 [Try it yourself!](https://evening-eyrie-42464.herokuapp.com/)